Coping With Anxiety During Cancer

 Dr. Marianna Strongin, a clinical psychologist and founder of Strong In Therapy, has been helping the SurvivorNet community by sharing coping mechanisms and a structured way to think about handling these issues.Read More

 “The answers are our coping skills,” Dr. Strongin says.
-“Some people are really good at always giving themselves answers…other people don’t have the coping skills to answer their anxiety and as a result the anxiety increases.
-In mix of Covid-19 we are all facing the same questions.
+“Some people are really good at always giving themselves answers…other people don’t have the coping skills to answer their anxiety and as a result the anxiety increases. … We are all facing the same questions.
 Some are facing them much more than others and some are better at answering those questions than others.
 What’s really important is to pay attention to is what those questions are, what the frequency of those questions are, and how you’re answering them.”

 Anxiety In The United States